Stock market today: Wall Street nears record levels while markets remain calm - ExBulletin

 NEW YORK (AP) U.S. stocks are drifting near record highs Monday as they head into the final stretch of what appears to be their final winning month.

-The S&P 500 slipped 0.1% in afternoon trading after closing last week at a record high.
-The Dow Jones Industrial Average was up 7 points, or less than 0.1%, as of 12:14 p.m.
-Eastern Time, and the Nasdaq Composite Index was up 0.2%.
+The S&P 500 slipped 0.3% in afternoon trading after closing last week at a record high.
+The Dow Jones Industrial Average was down 72 points, or 0.2%, as of 1:50 p.m.
+Eastern Time, and the Nasdaq Composite Index was virtually unchanged.

-Berkshire Hathaway was soaring after the Warren Buffett company reported results for the end of 2023 that were better than analysts expected.
-Class B shares of the company, whose subsidiaries include GEICO, Fruit of the Loom and Brooks running shoes, initially jumped more than 3%, but then fell back to a 1.1% loss.
+Berkshire Hathaway oscillated after the Warren Buffett Company announced results for the end of 2023 that were better than those expected by analysts.
+Class B shares of the company, whose subsidiaries include GEICO, Fruit of the Loom and Brooks running shoes, initially jumped more than 3%, but then fell back to a 1.6% loss.

 The famous investor warned shareholders not to expect more eye-popping performance, as there are no bargains in the market big enough to make a significant difference.
 Buffett is known for buying companies when they are cheap.